Text by CLOT Magazine

 For the second time, the L.E.V.
-Festival of visual electronics and immersive experiences takes place in Madrid in the biggest public-run art space of the city – Matadero.
-Due to COVID-19, the lineup of 2020 will be divided into three sections, Vortex, Ciudad Aumentada and Planet LEV, which will make the works accessible not only in physical but also in hybrid and virtual spaces.
+Festival of visual electronics and immersive experiences takes place in Madrid in the biggest public-run art space in the city – Matadero.
+Due to COVID-19, the lineup of 2020 will be divided into three sections, Vortex, Ciudad Aumentada and Planet LEV, which will make the works accessible in physical and hybrid and virtual spaces.

 The project Planet LEV was created by Children of Cyberspace and produced by Matadero Madrid and L.E.V during the lockdown to turn these challenging times for culture into a chance to experiment with new formats.
 This parallel universe is a chance to create new formats and to experiment with digital art for national and international artists such as Biosphere & Initi, Robert Lippok & Lucas Gutiérrez, Sinjin Hawke & Zora Jones, Elías Merino & Sergio Milla and many more.

 The festival will take place from the 24th to the 27th of September, with the Vortex section offering onsite experiences in different spaces of Matadero Madrid (Nave 0, Nave 16, Workshop) and Cineteca Madrid (Plató Hall and Archive).

 The section Ciudad Aumentada (Augmented City) compiles a series of urban experiences of augmented reality at different points of the city of Madrid beyond the walls of Matadero.
 Planet LEV is a recently created virtual Internet environment showcasing several avant-garde musical and artistic experiences.